SayujM/on-device-rag-agent/RAG_Agent_Plan_Version_1.md

 *   **Efficiency:** Prioritizing libraries and techniques known for CPU performance and memory efficiency.
 *   **LangGraph Orchestration:** Using LangGraph to manage the complex flow of the agent, including iterative retrieval and conditional logic.
 *   **Hybrid Search:** Combining the strengths of dense (semantic) and sparse (keyword) retrieval.
-*   **Multi-modal Handling:** Separately processing text and images, and integrating a VLM.
+*   **Multi-modal Handling:** Separately processing text and images.
+VLM integration for generating image descriptions has been identified as requiring significant further research and development due to current model limitations (e.g., hallucinations), thus it is deferred to a later version.
 *   **Persistence:** Implementing caching for retrieved results to minimize redundant work.
 *   **LLM-driven Query Transformation:** Leveraging the `gemma-3n` model for dynamic and semantically varied query generation.
 *   **Semantic Caching:** Implementing a cache that understands query similarity, not just exact matches.